-The Fund has adopted a non-fundamental policy to invest at least 80% of its net assets in the constituent securities that make up the Power Momentum Index.
+The Fund has adopted a non-fundamental policy to invest at least 80% of its net assets in the constituent securities of the Momentum Index.
 While the Fund is a diversified fund, it may invest in fewer securities than other diversified funds.